 The day we leave the Crater to travel to the Serengeti, we will stop at a Maasai village.
 The Maasai are gregarious and welcoming and eager to share their culture.
 This is a special opportunity to speak with them, learn more about their culture, and photograph the people and their village.

 Tarangire National Park

 Tarangire is Tanzania’s fifth-largest park and has a huge concentration of elephant, birds, and beautiful landscapes full of ancient baobab trees.
 There are also plenty of herd animals like zebra and wildebeest and that means predators are around – if we’re alert we may see some big cats.
-In the dry season of October, the game gathers near the Tarangire River providing ample opportunity for great wildlife sightings.
 We’ll start our adventure with two nights in the park, allowing us to explore multiple areas.

 Hot-Air Balloon Ride (optional)